Mattsky/spruce/README.md

 ## Synopsis

-This project is a Django-based system for managing packages on CentOS / RHEL and Ubuntu / Debian systems.
+This project is a Django-based system for managing packages on CentOS and Ubuntu systems.
+RHEL and Debian shouldn't be too hard to add.

 ## Motivation

-This project attempts to solve patch management issues for sysadmins and others using Linux systems in a large estate; it's intended to be dropped on to an Ansible host as it uses passwordless sudo for its functions.
+This project attempts to solve patch management issues for sysadmins and others using Linux systems in their estate; it's intended to be dropped on to an Ansible host as it uses passwordless sudo for its functions.

 ## Prerequisites

-- A MySQL server with a database created and a user / pass set
+- A MySQL server with a database created and a user / pass set (other backends may work if you wish to try but are untested - see https://docs.djangoproject.com/en/1.11/ref/settings/)
 - Python3+ (It's 2017, why are we still using 2.7?)
 - Paramiko (pip3 install paramiko, http://www.paramiko.org/)
 - mysqlclient (pip3 install mysqlclient, https://github.com/PyMySQL/mysqlclient-python)